 12. Federal period interior

-Creating a complete Federal period interior means looking beyond the furniture to the walls, floors, and ceiling a soft color palette of pastels, such as pale yellow or light blue, to create a bright and airy backdrop for your mahogany architectural details like wainscoting and chair rails to provide a sense of structure and historical the floors, wide-plank hardwood topped with hand-woven oriental rugs adds a layer of warmth and holistic approach ensures that every element of the room works together to transport you back to the early days of the American republic, offering a truly immersive experience.
+Creating a complete Federal period interior means looking beyond the furniture to the walls, floors, and ceiling treatments.
+Use a soft color palette of pastels, such as pale yellow or light blue, to create a bright and airy backdrop for your mahogany pieces.
+Incorporate architectural details like wainscoting and chair rails to provide a sense of structure and historical accuracy.
+On the floors, wide-plank hardwood topped with hand-woven oriental rugs adds a layer of warmth and sophistication.
+This holistic approach ensures that every element of the room works together to transport you back to the early days of the American republic, offering a truly immersive experience.

 13. Federal style office